John Aniston: Career

 Aniston appeared in the original cast of "Little Mary Sunshine" in 1959, off-Broadway.
 Aniston appeared in 1962 in 87th Precinct as "Officer #1" in the episode "New Man in the Precinct".
 He appeared in soap operas regularly starting in 1970, when he first joined Days of Our Lives as a character named Dr. Eric Richards.
 In 1975, he joined the cast of Love of Life as Eddie Aleata, appearing through 1978.
 He played Mary Stuart's new love interest, Martin Tourneur, on Search for Tomorrow from 1980 until April 1984.
 He returned to the cast of Days of Our Lives a second time, this time as Victor Kiriakis, in July 1985, and continued to play the role until his death.
 He was nominated for the 2017 Daytime Emmy Award for Outstanding Supporting Actor in a Drama Series for his performance.

 In April 2022, it was announced that Aniston would receive a Daytime Emmy Lifetime Achievement Award at the 49th Annual Daytime Creative Arts & Lifestyle Emmy Awards on June 18.

 Aniston also played small roles on the television series Airwolf in the season two episode "Short Walk to Freedom", Gilmore Girls as Douglas Swope in the 2002 episode "A Deep Fried Korean Thanksgiving", The West Wing as Alexander Thompson in the episodes "Game On" and "Debate Camp" (both in 2002), as the First IMF Captain in the 1969 Mission Impossible episode "Time Bomb".
 Aniston has also made guest appearances on Combat!
 (1964), My Big Fat Greek Life (2002), Star Trek: Voyager (2001), American Dreams (with Days co-star Frances Reid), Journeyman, and Mad Men.

 Personal life

 Aniston had a daughter, Jennifer Aniston (b.
 1969), with his first wife, Nancy Dow, and a son, Alexander (b.
 1989), with his second wife, Sherry Rooney (whom he met while co-starring on Love of Life).
-His daughter Jennifer's godfather was Telly Savalas, one of his best friends.
+He was good friends with Telly Savalas, who was Jennifer’s godfather.